dsa-ou/m269-installer/README.md

 ## 3 Usage

-On Windows, there are two ways of using the M269 notebooks, either from a terminal or by creating a desktop shortcut.
+On Windows, there are two ways of using the M269 notebooks, either from a terminal or by double clicking a desktop shortcut.
 On Unix, use a terminal.

 ### 3.1 Desktop shortcut (Windows only)

+The installation script should create a shortcut on your desktop named M269-start, you can double click this shortcut to start Jupyter in your M269 folder.
+First, a PowerShell window opens where Jupyter writes its log messages, then your browser should open the Jupyter dashboard, listing the contents of your M269 folder.
+If there’s a message about migrating to Notebook 7, click "don’t show anymore".
+You can now continue reading Section 1.3 of the book to learn how to use Jupyter.

+**Note for tutors:** You can create additional shortcuts, each opening Jupyter in a different start folder, e.g. the eTMA marking folder by following the instructions below.

 The `start.ps1` script and these instructions are originally by M269 tutor Bob Moore.